Birthgap — global fertility and the timing of parenthood

 Motherhood prevalence (TMR)

 Estonia’s total maternal rate (TMR) is 51.9% in 2024.
 It is lower than in 2023 (down 3.7pp).
 Across the most recent five-year window (2020–2024), TMR has been falling with an average of 59.0%.
 Looking back to the 2020s (59.0%), TMR stands lower by about 7.1pp.
+Globally ranking is not available because the country is outside the current rankable comparison set.
+Within Europe ranking is not available because the country is outside the current rankable comparison set.

 Total Maternal Rate (TMR) over the decades